 What is forex trading?

-Forex trading, also known as trading, is the process of buying and selling currencies on the forex market.
+Forex trading, also known as foreign exchange trading, is the process of buying and selling currencies on the forex market.
 Currencies are always traded in pairs, with the first currency representing the base currency and the second currency representing the quote currency.
 For example, in the eur/usd pair, the euro is the base currency and the us dollar is the quote currency.
 The value of a currency is determined by its supply and demand in the market.

 The goal of forex trading is to make a profit by buying a currency at a lower price and selling it at a higher price or vice versa.
 Traders use various strategies and tools, such as technical and fundamental analysis, to predict the direction of currency movements and make profitable trades.
 One key concept to understand in forex trading is the ‘spread.'